bengmend/huggingface/README.md

 ## Usage

-Whisper `large-v3` is supported in Hugging Face 🤗 Transformers through the `main` branch in the Transformers repo.
+Whisper `large-v3` is supported in Hugging Face 🤗 Transformers.
 To run the model, first install the Transformers library through the GitHub repo.
 For this example, we'll also install 🤗 Datasets to load toy audio dataset from the Hugging Face Hub: